Jungfraujoch: Yes or no? Is it a one-of-a-kind trip, or a trap?

 It's way too touristy.

-Trying to find the way out to the viewing deck and getting lost in souvenir shops instead can touch a nerve of someone who's really anticipating to finally "get out there" to take in the views after the 1.5 to 2 hour ride.
+Finding your way out to the viewing deck but getting lost in souvenir shops instead can touch someone’s nerves.
+Because after the 1.5 to 2-hour ride, the anticipation to finally "get out there" is quite strong.
 In the end, you might loose nature time in lieu of the overwhelming craze to find just the right fridge magnet...

 It's relentless on your wallet.

 As you might have already guessed, this unforgettable experience comes at an eye-watering price.
 Namely, 204.40 francs with a standard fare from Interlaken-Ost.
-Consider getting a "half fare" card, a Swiss Travel Pass, or another regional card for a more attractive price.
+Consider getting a "half fare" card, a Swiss Travel Pass, or a regional card for a more attractive fare.
 Be aware, though, that no money guarantees nice weather...

 There are other (less expensive) alternatives.

-To start with, you can go to the Eigergletcher station and go for a scenic hike from there or choose Schilthorn with splendid views of Eiger, Mönch and Jungfrau.
+To start with, you could head to the Eigergletscher station and go for a scenic hike from there.
+Another good alternative is the nearby Schilthorn with its splendid views of Eiger, Mönch and the Jungfrau herself.

 Most Swiss go elsewhere.

 Please keep in mind that these are just my subjective observations.
 In the end, your decision comes down to your own personal preferences.
-If you want to see truly spectacular scenery, embark on the train ride of a lifetime and you do not mind masses of people while saying goodbye to a little fortune, do not hesitate to get your ticket to the highest railway station in Europe.
+Do you want to see a truly spectacular scenery?
+How about embarking on the train ride of a lifetime?
+Do you not mind masses of people?